skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+It is a cliché of dancing (and other human activities) that when we are fully immersed in the movement or practice that we no longer "know the dancer from the dance" [@yeats-1951-collected p.212].

+- But tropes exist for a reason so this writing is an attempt to understand a very particular moment in the experience of dancing through improvisation.
+This moment

 > those that are generally recognized as experts in their fields and whose skills are usually thought to conform to the ten-year rule, which states that the journey from novice to professional typically takes ten years of intensive practice. [@montero-2013-dancer p.305]